aimug-org/alc-docs/main-docs/docs/Austin-LangChain-AIMUG-Introduction.md

-# Welcome to Austin LangChain: Learning AI Together
+# Welcome to AI Middleware Users Group: Learning AI Together

 ## Learning in the Open

-Welcome to Austin LangChain, a community dedicated to exploring and understanding AI through the lens of LangChain!
+Welcome to the AI Middleware Users Group (Austin LangChain AIMUG), a community dedicated to exploring and understanding AI through the lens of LangChain and other AI middleware technologies!
 We believe in "Learning in the Open" - sharing our discoveries, challenges, and successes as we navigate the rapidly evolving world of AI together.

-## What is LangChain?
+## What is AI Middleware?

-LangChain is more than just a framework - it's a bridge that connects various AI technologies, making them accessible and practical.
-Think of it as a Swiss Army knife for AI development, bringing together:
+AI middleware technologies like LangChain, LangGraph, and emerging frameworks serve as bridges that connect various AI technologies, making them accessible and practical.
+Think of them as Swiss Army knives for AI development, bringing together:

 - Large Language Models (like GPT-4, Claude, and local models)
 - Vector Databases
 - Document Processing
 - Memory Systems
+- Agent Architectures
+- Model Context Protocol (MCP)
 - And much more!

 <img width="397" alt="image" src="https://github.com/user-attachments/assets/d8ff1710-1099-4e5c-b02e-52bdadbed544" />

-Through LangChain's integrations, we can explore the entire AI ecosystem while building practical applications.
+Through these middleware integrations, we can explore the entire AI ecosystem while building practical applications.
+While we started with LangChain, our community now explores the full spectrum of AI middleware technologies.

 ## Our Learning Journey